 Understanding electricity and gas bills

-• keep track of how much energy you are using
+• how much energy you have used

 Reading electricity bills